-- 35.4.2 The Judicial Board shall appoint a Disciplinary Investigating Officer (the "Event Disciplinary Investigating Officer") to investigate at the event complaints of Misconduct.
-If the Event Disciplinary Investigating Officer is a member of the international jury of the event, then he shall not be part of any hearing panel and shall not take part in any discussions or decisions concerning the case.
-The international jury remains properly constituted if one of its number if unable to hear a case due to appointment as the Event Disciplinary Investigating Officer, as provided for in RRS Appendix N. - Any complaint of Misconduct shall be referred to the Event Disciplinary Investigating Officer.
-Referrals shall be made within 48 hours of the alleged Misconduct occurring unless the Event Disciplinary Investigating Officer determines, in his absolute discretion (against which there is no appeal), that there is good reason to extend this time. - 35.4.4 The Event Disciplinary Investigating Officer shall, following and considering his investigation, in his absolute discretion (against which there is no appeal): - (a) take no further action; or - (b) issue a warning to a Participant against whom the complaint was made, and thereafter take no further action; or - (c) charge the Participant with Misconduct. - 35.4.5 The decision of the Event Disciplinary Investigating Officer made under Regulation 35.4.4 shall be communicated in writing to the Participant and to the protest committee at the first reasonable opportunity.
+Investigations Panel is a member of the international jury of the event, then they shall not be part of any hearing panel and shall not take part in any discussions or decisions concerning the case.
+The international jury remains properly constituted under RRS Appendix N if up to two of its number are unable to hear a case due to appointment under this Regulation.
+An Event Disciplinary Investigating Officer may authorise individuals to gather evidence and present allegations to the protest committee on their behalf and under their supervision.

+- 35.4.5 Any complaint of Misconduct shall be referred to the Event Disciplinary Investigating Officer.
+Referrals shall be made within 48 hours of the alleged Misconduct occurring unless the Event Disciplinary Investigating Officer determines, in his absolute discretion (against which there is no appeal), that there is good reason to extend this time. - 35.4.6 The Event Disciplinary Investigating Officer shall, following and considering his investigation, in his absolute discretion (against which there is no appeal): - (a) take no further action; or - (b) issue a warning to a Participant against whom the complaint was made, and thereafter take no further action: or - (c) charge the Participant with Misconduct. - 35.4.7 The decision of the Event Disciplinary Investigating Officer made under Regulation 35.4.4 shall be communicated in writing to the Participant and to the protest committee at the first reasonable opportunity.